SCIENTIFIC DIVER-IN-TRAINING COURSES (DIT)

 When diving is conducted for these purposes, no scientific dive plan is filed and no credit for completion of scientific dives is issued.
 However, dives may be used towards the 12 annual dives required to maintain active diving status through LUMCON.
 In most cases a recreational certification card will be issued in the specialty area of the dive series.

+Upcoming scheduled dives can be viewed on the Dive Training Calendar.
 Contact the Diving Safety Officer to arrange Continuing Education Certification courses.

 TECHNICAL DIVING TRAINING AND CERTIFICATION